Flamingo Tongue Snail Facts

 This amazing gastropod appears in a region that begins off the northern coast of the country of Brazil, in South America.
 From there, this marvelous denizen of the ocean appears as far north as the coast of the state of North Carolina, in the United States, in North America.

-Nonetheless, the range of the awesome gastropod also extends westward as well.
+The range of the awesome gastropod also extends westward as well.
 Though populations remain smaller, it appears in the waters around Bermuda and the Lesser Antilles.
 Scattered specimens also appear in the Gulf of Mexico and the Caribbean Sea.

 Throughout the entirety of its range, the gorgeous mollusk remains consistent in its choice of habitat.
 For one thing, the tiny beauty only lives in very shallow areas.
 In point of fact, the maximum depth at which any specimen has ever been spotted only measured 95 ft (29 m).